Morgan Stanley to advise on sale of Brazil's Cremer, sources say

-SAO PAULO Brazilian investment firm Tarpon Investimentos SA hired Morgan Stanley & Co to explore a sale of Cremer SA, the nation's largest supplier of healthcare products, three sources with knowledge of the situation said on Tuesday.
+SAO PAULO, July 7 Brazilian investment firm Tarpon Investimentos SA hired Morgan Stanley & Co to explore a sale of Cremer SA, the nation's largest supplier of healthcare products, three sources with knowledge of the situation said on Tuesday.

 Tarpon, which last year took control of Blumenau, Brazil-based Cremer in a tender offer, launched a formal sale process aimed especially at foreign bidders, said the sources, who requested anonymity since the matter is private.
 Tarpon owns 96 percent of Cremer.